by Catherine Pratt

 • Mark Victor Hansen & Jack Canfield - these are the authors of the Chicken Soup for the Soul series.
 They were turned down by 50 book publishers before somebody finally agreed to take a chance.
 They have since sold over 75 million copies.

 • Lou Ferrigno - most well known for his role on the tv show, "The Incredible Hulk".
 As a child, Lou developed an ear infection which would result in partial but permanent hearing loss.
 His father was very critical of and negative towards him due to his hearing disability.
-His father believed that he would never achieve success.
+His father believed he would never achieve success.
 Yet, he went on to become the youngest bodybuilder ever to win the Mr. Universe title at the age of 20.
 Lou Ferrigno quote: "If I hadn't lost my hearing, I wouldn't be where I am now.
 It forced me to maximize my potential.
 I had to be better than the average person to succeed.
 That's why I chose bodybuilding.
 If I became a world champion, if I could win admiration from my peers, I could do anything."

 • Abraham Lincoln - check out all the setbacks, challenges and tragedies that Abraham Lincoln had to survive on his way to becoming president of the United States: Abraham Lincoln